Pablo González-Herrero

 Academic biography

-In March 2001 he was awarded a grant from Fundación Séneca (Región de Murcia) to return to the UMU.
-In November 2001, he was selected under the Ramón y Cajal programme of the Spanish Ministry of Science and Technology and in 2006 he got a permanent position at the University of Murcia as a Research Professor (Profesor Contratado Doctor) within the I3 Programme.
-In February 2010 he became an Associate Professor (Profesor Titular).
+In March 2001, he was awarded a fellowship from Fundación Séneca (Región de Murcia) to return to UMU.
+Later that year, in November 2001, he was appointed under the Ramón y Cajal programme of the Spanish Ministry of Science and Technology.
+In 2006, he obtained a permanent position at UMU as Research Professor (Profesor Contratado Doctor) within the I3 Programme, and in February 2010 he was promoted to Associate Professor (Profesor Titular).